SSH

 echo $DISPLAY

-This should display your current X11 display, something likelocalhost:10.0
+: This should display your current X11 display.- Running on local machine through SSH shows

 xauth list